 See Swan, Kathy, et al. (2013).
 The College, Career, and Civic Life Framework.
 Silver Spring, MD: National Council for the Social Studies.

-Rothstein, Dan and Santana, Luz (2014).
-“The Right Questions” in Educational Leadership, Volume 72, Number 2, and Rothstein and Santana (2011).
-“Teaching Students to Ask Their Own Questions,” Harvard Education Newsletter, Volume 27, Number 5.
+Rothstein, Dan and Santana, Luz.
+(2011).
+Make Just One Change: Teach Students to Ask Their Own Questions.
+Cambridge, MA: Harvard Education Press.
+See also Minigan, Andrew P., Westbrook, Sarah, Rothstein, Dan, and Santana, Luz.
+(2017).
+"Stimulating and Sustaining Inquiry with Students’ Questions."
+Additional resources, classroom examples, and templates can be found on the website of the Right Question Institute.

 Two of 282 laws in the Code of Hammurabi, translated by L.W.
 King.
-See Yale School of Law, the Avalon Project, avalon.law.yale.edu
+See The Code of Hammurabi (c.
+1754 BCE)

 Adapted from Swan, et al, p.
 67.